Biafran Armed Forces

-The Biafran Armed Forces (BAF) were the military of the Republic of Biafra, which existed from 1967 until 1970.
+The Biafran Armed Forces (BAF) were the military and armed forces of the Republic of Biafra, which existed from 1967 until 1970.

 History

 Disabled Biafran war veterans in 2017.

 At the beginning of the Nigerian Civil War, Biafra had 3,000 soldiers.
 This number grew as the war progressed, ultimately reaching 30,000.
 No official support for the Biafran Army came from any other nation, although arms were clandestinely acquired.

 Some Europeans served the Biafran cause: German-born Rolf Steiner was a lieutenant colonel assigned to the 4th Commando Brigade, and Welshman Taffy Williams served as a major throughout the conflict.
 A special guerrilla unit, the Biafran Organization of Freedom Fighters, was established: designed to emulate the Viet Cong, they targeted Nigerian supply lines, forcing them to shift resources to internal security efforts.

 Legacy

 In course of the insurgency in Southeastern Nigeria of 2021, a separatist group known as "Biafran National Guard" (BNG) organized the "Biafran Supreme Military Council of Administration".
 The latter posed as high command of the restored Biafran Armed Forces, including the "Biafran Army, Biafran Navy, Biafran Air-Force and Biafran Detective Force".